shivanipatel18/shivanipatel18/README.md

 - 👋 Hi, I’m Shivani Patel
 - 👀 I’m interested in mobile development
 - 🌱 I’m currently learning react native and Android
-- 💞️ I’m looking to collaborate on ... mobile development
+- 💞️ I’m looking forward to collaborate more on mobile development
-- 📫 How to reach me ... connect in Linkedin
+- 📫 You can reach me through Linkedin

 <!---
 shivanipatel18/shivanipatel18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.